 Step 6: Switch to fastlane match for long-term sanity

-Manual cert management is the root cause of recurring expiry pain. fastlane match stores certs and profiles in a private git repo (or S3) encrypted, and any developer or CI runner can fetch the current state:
+Manual cert management is the root cause of recurring expiry pain. fastlane match stores certs and profiles encrypted in a backend you choose (private git repo, Amazon S3, or Google Cloud Storage), and any developer or CI runner can fetch the current state:

 brew install fastlane